isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 		</tr>
 	</tbody>
 	</table>

+<div id="Q4"></div>

 #### 4. The VTP application portal tells me that my vaccination records cannot be retrieved from the Singapore Ministry of Health (MOH)’s National Immunisation Registry (NIR), but I have a Notarise HealthCert QR code.
 Can I upload that QR code on the VTP portal?

 Yes, you may.
 If you have a Singapore Vaccination HealthCerts issued via the <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a>, please select ‘No’ when prompted if you have a ‘Vaccination Certificate Issued in Singapore or Vaccination Record Ingested into Singapore’s National Immunisation Registry’ on the portal and proceed to upload your QR code obtained from the Notarise portal.
-If you are still encountering issues, you should write to the Safe Travel Office using the<a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your Singapore MOH-issued vaccination certificate, and other details and screenshots of the errors faced.
+If you are still encountering issues, you should write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your Singapore MOH-issued vaccination certificate, and other details and screenshots of the errors faced.

 <div id="Q6"></div>